Readmissions Information and Policies

 - A letter addressing the challenges that led to your unsatisfactory performance.
 The letter should also state how your performance will improve if re-admitted.

 - A list of classes you plan to take next semester.

-- A calculation of the GPA needed to not be suspended again at the end of next semester.
+- A calculation of the GPA needed not to be suspended again at the end of the semester.

 Make an Appointment with the Readmissions Committee